ericglau/HyperledgerBesuGenerators/besu-appsody-stack/README.md

 [Appsody](https://appsody.dev/) stack for developers writing apps on Hyperledger Besu.

-Developers can deploy the stack with a single command, and use another command start their development runtime entirely on a container.
+Developers can initialize the sample project with a single command, and use another command start their development runtime entirely on a container.

 ## Prerequisites
 * [Docker](https://www.docker.com/)